joao-frohlich/cpython/Doc/library/datetime.rst

 time, the time zone name, and whether daylight saving time is in effect.

 Only one concrete :class:`tzinfo` class, the :class:`timezone` class, is supplied by the :mod:`!datetime` module.
-The :class:`!timezone` class can represent simple time zones with fixed offsets from UTC, such as UTC itself or North American EST and EDT time zones.
-Supporting time zones at deeper levels of detail is up to the application.
+The :class:`timezone` class can represent simple timezones with fixed offsets from UTC, such as UTC itself or North American EST and EDT timezones.
+Supporting timezones at deeper levels of detail is up to the application.
 The rules for time adjustment across the world are more political than rational, change frequently, and there is no standard suitable for every application aside from UTC.